IT consulting and tech support blog

 Underwater close-up photo of a great white shark approaching the camera.

-NRC’s web designer, George Probst, was asked early this year to test out a new underwater camera rig that films 360° footage.
-George took the Kolor Abyss 360 on his recent great white shark diving trip to Isla de Guadalupe, and was able to capture some close-up footage of great white sharks.
-As far as we know, this is the first published video footage of great white sharks using this technology.
-This new technology allows for the video to be viewed from any angle and will create an immersive experience when viewed with a head-mounted display (such as the Oculus Rift).
+George Probst, NRC's web designer, was asked early this year to test out a new underwater camera rig that films 360° footage.
+In addition to George's work at NRC, he's also an accomplished underwater wildlife photographer, who specializes in shark.
+George took the Kolor Abyss 360 on his recent great white shark diving trip to Isla de Guadalupe, and was able to capture some close-up footage of… Read more

 NRC’s George Probst recognized by Yahoo!